ElijahMuessemeyer/PDF-Agent/README.md

 ## PDF Agent
-A Python-based PDF Q&A AI Agent that allows users to ask any questions of their PDFs, no manual indexing or keyword searching required.
+A Python-based PDF Q&A AI Agent that allows users to ask any questions of their PDFs with an easy to use GUI, no manual indexing or keyword searching required.

 ## How to Run
 Clone this repository